 What Is an Overdraft Fee?

 Understanding an overdraft fee is straightforward.
-An overdraft fee is when the bank covers the cost of a specific transaction because your checking account has a low balance and cannot afford to.
+An overdraft fee is when the bank covers the cost of a specific transaction because your checking account has a low balance and cannot afford to make the purchase.

 How Does A Bank Overdraft Work?

-The ones that charge you for each overdraft transaction are the banks you need to avoid if you want to save money and bank with confidence.
+The ones that charge you for each overdraft transaction are the banks you need to avoid if you want to save money.

 Looking Ahead: Top Checking Accounts with No Overdraft Fees